 Looms, unlike knitting machines, are portable, so you can take them anywhere you go.
 I knit while I am waiting for my daughter to finish her extra-mural activities in the afternoons.

-The adult slippers are my favourite, as they come fully lined and knit up in once piece quickly and easily.
-These slippers make great gifts.
+The adult slippers are my favorite, as they come fully lined and knit up in once piece quickly and easily.
+These slippers make great gifts for your loved ones and they will think of you when they wear them on those cold winter nights.

-Please share below when you knit your first garment and tell us what it was.
+Please share with us below when you knit your first garment and tell us what it was.

 Here are some video tutorials about knitting on a loom for beginners that may help.